The Big Picture On a Good Real Estate ROI:

 What Is a Good ROI on Real Estate?

-Ask a dozen investors what’s a good ROI on real estate investments and you’ll get a dozen answers.
+If you ask a dozen investors what a good ROI on real estate investments is, you’ll get a dozen answers.
 But that won’t stop me from sharing my thoughts on the matter.

 What Is a Good ROI on a Rental Property?

-Annual property appreciation in the U.S. has averaged 4.7% since 2000, according to the Federal Housing Finance Agency.
+According to the Federal Housing Finance Agency, annual property appreciation in the U.S. has averaged 4.7% since 2000.

 Let’s call that a combined return in the 9–12% range.

-I no longer invest in rental properties directly, because those returns don’t take into account your labor.
-Even if you hire a property manager, it still takes time and labor to find a good deal on a property, line up an investment property loan, oversee any needed repairs, and then manage the manager.
-Nowadays, I only pursue passive investment in real estate.
+I no longer invest in rental properties directly because those returns don’t consider your labor.
+Even if you hire a property manager, it still takes time and labor to find a good deal on a property, arrange an investment property loan, oversee any needed repairs, and then manage the manager.
+Nowadays, I only pursue passive real estate investment.

 What Is a Good ROI on Real Estate Syndications?

-In the Co-Investing Club, we look for group real estate investments that we can expect to earn 15–30% on.
+In the Co-Investing Club, we look for group real estate investments on which we can expect to earn 15–30%.

-Sound high?
-These investments come with some inconveniences compared to buying stocks or REITs, so I would argue that they have to pay higher returns to justify those inconveniences.
+Does that sound high?
+These investments come with some inconveniences compared to buying stocks or REITs, so I would argue that they must pay higher returns to justify them.

 To begin with, real estate syndications aren’t liquid at all.
 Once you invest, you lock up your money for 2–7 years.

 Many syndications only allow wealthy accredited investors to participate.
-If you’re a non-accredited investor, you have to go out of your way to find sponsors who allow you to invest.
-(Or you can invest as part of an investment club like ours, that does the networking for you.)
+If you’re a non-accredited investor, you must go out of your way to find sponsors who allow you to invest.
+(Or you can invest as part of an investment club like ours, which does the networking for you.)

-But the greatest challenge is the high minimum investment.
+However, the greatest challenge is the high minimum investment required.
 Most real estate syndications require a minimum investment of $50–100K.
-You can invest through an investment club to pool smaller amounts to reach that minimum investment, however; in our Co-Investing Club, the minimum investment per person is $5K, and together we reach that $50–100K minimum.
+You can invest through an investment club to pool smaller amounts to reach that minimum investment; however, in our Co-Investing Club, the minimum investment per person is $5K, and together, we reach that $50–100K minimum.

 What Is a Good ROI on Real Estate Crowdfunding?

 I’ve invested in many different real estate crowdfunding platforms.
-I don’t expect the returns to be as high as real estate syndications, but I do expect more convenience.
+While I don’t expect the returns to be as high as those of real estate syndications, I expect more convenience.

 I typically expect to earn around 10% returns on long-term real estate crowdfunding investments.
 Since 2017, Fundrise has averaged an 8.5% annual return after stumbling a bit in 2022 and 2023.
-I expect them to recover back to around 10% average returns, however.
+However, I expect them to recover to around 10% average returns.

 On the debt side, Groundfloor loans have averaged 9.8% annual returns since its founding in 2013.
-With loan terms in the 6–18 month range, these also offer a rare short-term real estate investment.
+Loan terms in the 6–18 month range also offer a rare short-term real estate investment.
 Groundfloor also offers short-term notes for periods as short as one month.

-I also like Concreit as a place to hold money short-term.
-It pays a lower return of around 6–6.5% interest, but it comes with full liquidity: you can pull your money out at any time.
-That makes it a great place to hold funds while you’re waiting for longer-term real estate investment opportunities.
+I also like Concreit as a place to hold money in the short term.
+It pays a lower return of around 6–6.5% interest but comes with full liquidity: you can pull your money out at any time.
+That makes it a great place to hold funds while waiting for longer-term real estate investment opportunities.

 investment property loansWhat do lenders charge for a rental property mortgage?
 What credit scores and down payments do they require?